Ratecard/docs/docs/webhooks/outbound/subscriptions.md

 title: Assigned
 -->
 - Name: `feedback.assigned`
-- Triggers when a user in your account reopens an feedback item
+- Triggers when a user in your account gets assigned to an feedback item
 - Attaches the _id_, _name_, and _email_ of the user that performed the action to a property named _user_ in the payload
 ```json
 {